cocolocomoco21/InterviewPrep/Chapter4_ProgrammingLanguages/ObjectOrientedProgramming.md

 **Strengths**:
 - Logical representation of data is to organize by objects
+- Can handle complexity well by utilizing objects and breaking down large problems into dichotomy
+- Promote code reuse

 **Weaknesses**:
 - OOP may overemphasize software design and modeling (data/objects) at the expense of other important aspects (computation/algorithms)